dewan-ahmed/Tekton101/4 - GitLab Build and Push.md

 Run `kubectl apply -f TaskRun.yaml` to create the _TaskRun_.

-## Step6 - Logs and observation
+### Logs and observation

 Run `tkn taskrun describe build-docker-image-from-git-source-task-run` to see the status of the _TaskRun_.
 You can also run `tkn taskrun logs build-docker-image-from-git-source-task-run` to watch the detailed logs.
 If the steps were successful, you should be able to see an image pushed to your docker hub repo shortly.
-Congratulations on finishing this lab on Tekton!